 The art business is affected by regulations that aren’t optional anymore.
 The AML regulations set strict boundaries and legal requirements.
 According to an AML compliance expert, Rena Neville, maintaining a regulatory routine is a must in the art market, as failing to comply can even lead up to an imprisonment penalty.

 To avoid the unwanted aftermath, art galleries, advisors, or auction houses need to follow the advice to stick to the rules.
+Consequently, it’s crucial to bridge the gap in risk perceptions among art players, law enforcement, and regulators and establish a unified “culture of compliance” similar to what has been achieved, to some extent, in the financial sector.

 Fraud detection and prevention service from market leaders.
 Schedule a free demo here.

 Despite the AML regulations and the efforts to stop fraud, there hasn’t been a significant reduction in the amount of money that’s being laundered.
 For instance, the UK government reports that £219 million was recovered in the total proceeds of crime from Confiscation Orders, Forfeiture Orders, and Civil Recovery Orders receipts in 2021.
 That’s why there’s a high demand for digital solutions, and the art market isn’t an exception.
-Many events are now happening online, including auctions or even virtual gallery openings.
+Many events are now online, including auctions or virtual gallery openings.

 The same principle goes for art sellers.
 Online transactions give the opportunity for criminals to use fake documents to sell valuables and launder money.
 Recent predictions show that by 2026, the number of identity checks globally will reach 92 billion versus the 45 billion made in 2021.